45 Lab Metrics You Need to Track [Download the Full List]

 Occupancy Rate

 For labs that manage space and equipment booking, the occupancy rate measures the effectiveness of laboratory space and resource utilization.
-This can be especially useful in estimating headcount and the growth of your staff.
+This can be especially useful for estimating headcount and staff growth.

 Compliance is key to keeping your lab working smoothly and efficiently.
 Failure to comply with standards can slow you down and cause serious downstream effects throughout your lab.